Franco-Prussian War: Paris Commune

-1871 Kabyle revolt
+1871 Mokrani revolt

 In 1830, the French army invaded and conquered the Beylik of Algiers.
 Afterwards, France colonized the country, setting up its own administration over Algeria.
 The withdrawal of a large proportion of the army stationed in French Algeria to serve in the Franco-Prussian War had weakened France's control of the territory, while reports of defeats undermined French prestige amongst the indigenous population.
 The most serious native insurrection since the time of Emir Abdelkader was the 1871 Mokrani Revolt in the Kabylia, which spread through much of Algeria.
 By April 1871, 250 tribes had risen, or nearly a third of Algeria's population.